OhFrancy/OhFrancy/README.md

 #### 🔥 I'm a new programmer that is loving every second of this journey

-#### ✨ I love making projects from scratch, such as Web apps, small shell scripts, Python scripts and, mainly low-level language projects!.
+#### ✨ I love making projects from scratch, such as Web apps, small shell scripts, Python scripts and, mainly, low-level language projects!.
 I also try to contribute as much as I can to other projects. ✨

 ## 🎯GOALS :